CONSTITUTION (Effective - 22nd February 2026 - subject to General Meeting confirmation)

 5) MANAGEMENT

-5.1 The management of the Club will be vested in a Committee, which will consist of: Secretary, Assistant Secretary (together called ‘the Officers’) and up to seven other members.
+5.1 The management of the Club will be vested in a Committee, which will consist of: Secretary, Assistant Secretary (together called ‘the Officers’) and up to six other members.

 5.2 All members of the Club Committee will be elected at the Annual General Meeting and, subject to termination of office by resignation or otherwise, remain in office until successors are elected at the next Annual General Meeting.